 This 350-acre site consists of open prairie and dense, moist riparian woodland.
-Colorful wildflowers such as Mexican hat, Indian blanket, black-eyed Susan, winecup, coneflower, and yarrow grow with a variety of grasses in the open prairie.
-A very large American elm tree shades a picnic area near the beginning of the trail, where you can watch open grassland birds such as Cliff Swallows, Scissor-tailed Flycatchers and Western Kingbirds.
+Colorful wildflowers such as Mexican hat, Indian blanket, black-eyed Susan, winecup, coneflower and yarrow grow with a variety of grasses in the open prairie.
+A very large American elm tree shades a picnic area near the beginning of the trail, where you can watch open grassland birds such as Cliff Swallow, Scissor-tailed Flycatcher and Western Kingbird.
 Look and listen for Indigo and Painted Buntings as you approach the wooded area.

 Lake Lavon Trinity Trail

-Lake Lavon Trinity Trail is located on the southwest portion of Lavon Lake, approximately 1 mile east of Wylie, Texas.
-To get to the south end of the lake from Wylie, go northeast on SR 78/ Lavon Pkwy for 0.5 miles.
-Turn left (north) onto Eubanks and follow 0.5 miles to CR 384 and the entrance to East Fork Park.
+Lake Lavon Trinity Trail is located on the southwest portion of Lavon Lake, approximately 1 mile east of Wylie.
+To get to the south end of the lake from Wylie, go northeast on SR 78/Lavon Pkwy for 0.5 mile.
+Turn left (north) onto Eubanks and follow 0.5 mile to CR 384 and the entrance to East Fork Park.
 Turn left (west) on CR 384.
 Immediately to the right is the entrance to the trailhead marked with a white piperail fence.

 A wildlife checklist is available from the Corps of Engineers office.
-Birds to look for include Common Loons, American White Pelicans, Double-crested Cormorants, Tricolored Herons, Great Egrets, Black-crowned Night-Herons, White-faced Ibises, Wood Ducks, Marsh Wrens, Cooper's Hawks, Ferruginous Hawks, Black-necked Stilts, Forster's Terns, Black-billed Cuckoos, Whip-poor-wills, Belted and Green Kingfishers, Golden-fronted, Ladder-backed and Pileated Woodpeckers, Willow Flycatchers, Loggerhead Shrikes, Horned Larks, Red-breasted Nuthatches, Brown Creepers, Northern Waterthrush, and Common Yellowthroats.
+Birds to look for include Common Loon, American White Pelican, Double-crested Cormorant, Tricolored Heron, Great Egret, Black-crowned Night-Heron, White-faced Ibis, Wood Duck, Marsh Wren, Cooper's and Ferruginous Hawks, Black-necked Stilt, Forster's Tern, Black-billed Cuckoo, Whip-poor-will, Belted and Green Kingfishers, woodpeckers, Willow Flycatcher, Loggerhead Shrike, Horned Lark, Red-breasted Nuthatch, Brown Creeper, Northern Waterthrush and Common Yellowthroat.

-From Hwy 75 North/ Central Expressway in Dallas, take the SH 190/ President George Bush Hwy Exit.
+From Hwy.
+75 North/Central Expressway in Dallas, take the SH 190/President George Bush Hwy.
+Exit.
 Turn right and go east approximately 4.5 miles to Holford Rd.
-Turn right (southwest) and go south 0.5 miles to the driveway on the left.
-Continue another 0.1 miles to the driveway on the right.
+Turn right (southwest) and go south 0.5 mile to the driveway on the left.
+Continue another 0.1 mile to the driveway on the right.

-On the east side of Holford Road, the preserve has a paved trail through woodlands to Spring Creek.
+On the east side of Holford Rd., the preserve has a paved trail through woodlands to Spring Creek.
 This area has large pecan, oak and cottonwood trees with a relatively open understory of saplings, red mulberry, cedar elm, green ash and eastern red-cedar.
 Snails, lizards and butterflies are common along the trail to Spring Creek.
-In summer look for common bird species such as Carolina Wren, Tufted Titmouse, Great-crested Flycatcher, Swainson's Hawk, and White-eyed Vireo.
-Watch for Olive-sided Flycatcher, Catbird, Clay-colored Sparrow, and Blue-headed Vireo during migration.
+In summer look for common bird species such as Carolina Wren, Tufted Titmouse, Great Crested Flycatcher, Swainson's Hawk and White-eyed Vireo.
+Watch for Olive-sided Flycatcher, Catbird, Clay-colored Sparrow and Blue-headed Vireo during migration.

-The west side of Holford Road has a denser understory with unpaved, more primitive trails.
-This area offers solitude and excellent bird watching opportunities.
+The west side of Holford Rd. has a denser understory with unpaved, more primitive trails.
+This area offers solitude and excellent birdwatching opportunities.
 The sound of the running stream relaxes visitors sitting on benches beneath the dense tree canopy.

 Arbor Hills Nature Preserve

-From I-35 East in Dallas, take Exit 448A and go northeast on SR 121 approximately 4 miles to FM 544/Parker Road.
-Follow Parker Road east approximately 3 miles to Arbor Hills Nature Preserve.
+From I-35 East in Dallas, take Exit 448A and go northeast on SR 121 approximately 4 miles to FM 544/Parker Rd.
+Follow Parker Rd. east approximately 3 miles to Arbor Hills Nature Preserve.

-When you enter the preserve, listen for common birds such as Blue Jays, Scissor-tailed Flycatchers, Carolina Wrens, Blue-gray Gnatcatchers, Tufted Titmouse, and Carolina Chickadees.
+When you enter the preserve, listen for common birds such as Blue Jay, Scissor-tailed Flycatcher, Carolina Wren, Blue-gray Gnatcatcher, Tufted Titmouse and Carolina Chickadee.

-The paved and unpaved hiking and biking trails lead into the open woodlands and prairies characteristic of the park.
+The natural surface and concrete hiking and biking trails lead into the open woodlands and prairies characteristic of the park.
 The woodlands are dominated by cedar elm, bur oak, red oak and eastern red-cedar.
-Cottonwoods, pecan, red mulberry and black willows dominate the overstory while yaupon, Hercules-club, sugar hackberry, black locust and osage-orange are common understory shrubs.
+Cottonwood, pecan, red mulberry and black willow dominate the overstory while yaupon, Hercules-club, sugar hackberry, black locust and osage orange are common understory shrubs.

 The stream provides habitat for a variety of birds, and Gulf Fritillary, Giant Swallowtail and Monarch-mimicking Viceroy butterflies are common.
 A variety of damselflies and dragonflies also patrol the stream.
 This nature preserve offers many opportunities for outdoor activities and an escape from the bustle of the city.

-From Hwy 75 North/ Central Expressway in Allen, take Exit 34 to McDermott Drive.
-Turn west on McDermott Drive and go 1.0 mile to Alma Drive.
-Turn left (south) on Alma Drive and go 0.8 miles to Tatum Drive, an unpaved road on the left.
-Park on Tatum Drive and then walk along it until you reach the bridge; walk across the bridge to enter the Connemara Meadow.
+From Hwy.
+75 North/Central Expressway in Allen, take Bethany Dr. west to Alma Dr. Turn left (south) on Alma Dr. and go 0.8 mile to Suncreek Park on the left.
+Park in the park, walk down the concrete path to Rowlett Creek, follow the path to the left until you see the old steel bridge and then walk into Connemara Meadow.
 A pecan grove will appear on your left as you do so.

-This 289-acre wildlife sanctuary has over three miles of interpreter-led or self-guided nature trails.
+This 289-acre wildlife sanctuary has over 3 miles of interpreter-led or self-guided nature trails.
 Approximately two-thirds of the sanctuary lies within the floodplain of Wilson Creek.
-Habitats include permanent and ephemeral wetlands, bottomland hardwood forests, and upland prairie.
-The sanctuary is a haven for more than 240 species of birds, mammals, reptiles, and amphibians and almost 150 species of wildflowers.
-Upland portions of the sanctuary are being managed to provide habitat for the Texas Horned Lizard.
+Habitats include permanent and ephemeral wetlands, bottomland hardwood forests and upland prairie.
+The sanctuary is a haven for more than 240 species of birds, mammals, reptiles and amphibians and almost 150 species of wildflowers.

 A walk through the native plant garden helps visitors identify and learn about native wildflowers, plants and trees.
 The science museum features excellent exhibits and educational opportunities.
 Don't miss the snake exhibit, with live snakes representing all ecoregions of Texas.

 This sanctuary offers unique opportunities to view a wide diversity of bird species year-round.
-Nesting species include Prothonotary and Parula Warblers, Hooded Mergansers, Wood Ducks, and Anhingas.
+Nesting species include Prothonotary Warbler and Northern Parula, Hooded Merganser, Wood Duck and Anhinga.
 The heron rookery is always fascinating during the breeding season.
-The oldest bird banding station in Texas is located here, offering unique interpretive opportunities during spring and fall banding of Neotropical migratory songbirds.
+The oldest bird banding station in Texas is located here, offering unique interpretive opportunities during spring and fall banding of neotropical migratory songbirds.

-In addition to the extensive array of avian species, you might catch a glimpse of a Spotted Skunk, Flying Squirrel, Beaver, Bat or even a Bobcat.
-Southern Leopard Frogs, Strecker's Chorus Frog, Woodhouse's Toad, Southern Copperheads, Western Cottonmouths, Prairie Kingsnakes, Eastern Coachwhips, Alligator Snapping Turtles, Ornate Box Turtles, Texas Spotted Whiptails, Texas Horned Lizards, and Texas Spiny Lizards are some of the amphibians and reptiles that can be seen.
+In addition to the extensive array of avian species, you might catch a glimpse of a spotted skunk, flying squirrel, beaver, bat or even a bobcat.
+Southern leopard frogs, Strecker's chorus frog, Woodhouse's toad, prairie kingsnakes, eastern coachwhips, alligator snapping turtles, ornate box turtles, Texas spotted whiptails, Texas horned lizards and Texas spiny lizards are some of the amphibians and reptiles that can be seen.